RabiaBabar/Deep-Learning---Computer-Vision/README.md

 **Conclusion**

 The provided code demonstrates two methods to download Kaggle datasets and implements the AlexNet architecture for image classification.
 The results include accuracy, precision scores, and a confusion matrix.
 Feel free to adapt the code for your specific Kaggle dataset and image classification tasks.
+Happy Coding :)